techfolios/techfolios.github.io/docs/user-guide/v2-migration.md

 ## Backup your portfolio source files

-First, go to your current TechFolio GitHub repository home page, click on the green "Code" button, and select "Download ZIP".
+First, go to your current TechFolio GitHub repository home page, and **make sure you are viewing the "master" branch.** Then, click on the green "Code" button, and select "Download ZIP".
 This will download a zip file containing the source files for your current portfolio to your computer.

 ## Delete your TechFolio repository